monome/docs/norns/studies.md

 ### norns: core concepts

-tutorials written by monome.
+Tutorials written by monome.

-*nb. all of these resources assume you're on the latest version of the norns software. if you have any questions about updating, please see [this section of the docs](/docs/norns/wifi-files/#update). note that if you are running software version `220129` or earlier, you will need to complete a fresh installation -- [more details here](/docs/norns/wifi-files/#jan292022).*
+*Note: all of these resources assume you're on the latest version of the norns software. if you have any questions about updating, please see [this section of the docs](/docs/norns/wifi-files/#update). note that if you are running software version `220129` or earlier, you will need to complete a fresh installation -- [more details here](/docs/norns/wifi-files/#jan292022).*

-**for the best learning experience, we recommend one lesson per week.** a slower pace makes it easier to experiment and uncover the simplicity + musicality of the underlying code.
+**For the best learning experience, we recommend one lesson per week.** A slower pace makes it easier to experiment and uncover the simplicity + musicality of the underlying code.

 - [first light](../study-0/) // learning to see. edit a script.
 - [many tomorrows](../study-1/) // variables, simple maths, keys + encoders